-What is a head injury?
+What is a head injury in children?

-for a few minutes up to a few hours after the traumatic event.
-Some concussions
+for a few minutes up to a few hours.
+Some concussions are mild and brief, and you

 may not know that a concussion has occurred.

 A skull fracture is a break in the skull bone.
 There are 4 major types of skull fractures: